lattice-based-cryptography/ntt/README.md

 Implementation of the number theoretic transform (NTT) in Rust.

 This is a discrete Fourier transform over a finite field of prime order p rather than over the complex numbers.

+We also allow the case of the ring Z_{p^2}, the integers modulo p^2.
+In this case the mult. group has order p^2-p.